 Janet Evans ’95 won three gold medals during her first Olympic appearance in Seoul in 1988, setting a world record in the 400-meter freestyle event that stood until 2006.
 She won a fourth gold medal, along with a silver, at the 1992 Summer Olympics in Barcelona.
 Although she failed to medal in Atlanta in 1996, she had the honor of passing the Olympic torch to Muhammad Ali during the opening ceremonies.

 Nicknamed “Chicken Legs” for her lanky build, track speedster Allyson Felix ’08 took home her first Olympic gold medal for running a leg on the 4×400-meter relay team in Beijing in 2008.
-She went on to capture three more golds at the 2012 London Games, individually for the 200-meter race, and as part of the 400- and 1600-meter relay teams.
+She captured three more golds at the 2012 London Games, individually for the 200-meter race, and as part of the 400- and 1600-meter relay teams, as well as two more gold medals at the 2016 Rio de Janeiro Games as part of those same relay teams.
 She was the first Trojan woman to capture Olympic gold in the 200-meter dash and the first USC runner to win gold in this event since Don Quarrie won the men’s 200-meter in 1976.

 Swimmer Lenny Krayzelburg ’99 won his first three gold medals in each of the events he competed in at the 2000 Olympics in Sydney (100-meter backstroke, 200-meter backstroke and 4×100-meter medley relay), also establishing new Olympic records in the first two events.
 He won his fourth gold at the 2004 Olympics in Athens, where he also served as Olympic team captain.